 Anyway, I found some foods that naturally have some of the same flavor components as butter, and used one that covered the bases.
 It's the ingredient that makes ALL the difference in flavor here.
 Liquid aminos

 .
 Or just use soy sauce, which is about the same thing.
 If you prefer to avoid soy completely, nutritional yeast flakes will give a similar flavor.
+Vinegar also works, in the same tiny amount.
 The cornstarch, coconut flour, or xantham gum thicken the water so it will better stay mixed with the oils.

 This is spreadable when used straight from the fridge.
 It’s fantastic on toast, muffins, and waffles.
 It has about the same fat-to-water ratio as dairy butter (80:20).
 You can cook with it just like real butter, too.
 It can be creamed with sugar for cakes and cookies.
 Use it cold from the fridge to do this, and don’t beat it longer than about 45 seconds or it begins to melt a little.
 This spread can be mixed with an equal amount of honey to make honey butter.